A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Experimental Results

 \subsubsection{Evaluation results on the test set}

-The first 13 kinds of encryption algorithms listed in TABLE~\ref{table5} are chosen to make up the training set and the test set.
-Since the images transformed from the bitstreams of the 13 kinds of encryption algorithms are divided into the training set and the test set randomly by 4:1, the test set has the same distribution as the training set.

-In this experiment, we train our detector on the training set for around 16 hours and test on the test set with the same distribution as the training set.
+In this experiment, the training process is the same as Section~\ref{4_5_0_sec}.
+The evaluation result of the single-channel binary image representation is shown in detail in this section.
 The function block detection result of a bitstream file, which implements the encryption algorithm used for PDF-R2 on ZC702 FPGA, is shown in Fig.~\ref{fig8}, as an example.
 The function blocks included in this image are marked with boxes.
 Each box is labeled with the category and a classification probability.

-TABLE~\ref{table6} shows the evaluation results under the metrics mentioned in Sec.~\ref{4_1_sec_Experimental_setup}.
-The performance of the detector is evaluated quantitatively on the test set.
-AP (Average Precision) @0.5 of 10 kinds of cryptographic operators are all beyond 85.33\% and mAP@0.5 reaches 97.72\%.
-Even under the stricter metric, mAP@0.75 reaches 95.87\%.
+TABLE~\ref{table6} shows the evaluation results evaluated quantitatively on the test set.
+AP (Average Precision) @0.5 of 10 kinds of cryptographic operators are all beyond 86.13\% and mAP@0.5 reaches 98.11\%.
+Even under the stricter metric, mAP@0.75 reaches 95.79\%.
 It is evident that the detector has a good detection performance on the test set with the same distribution as the training set.

-The image-coded representation of bitstream can reflect the resource utilization of function blocks and the adjacency of the CLBs used.
+The image transformed from bitstream can reflect the resource utilization of function blocks and the adjacency between the CLBs used.
 Different kinds of function blocks are different in these two aspects.
-The SHA-256 module nearly takes over all of the LUT resources of ZC702 FPGA.
+The Secure Hashing Algorithm 256 (SHA-256) module nearly takes over all of the LUT resources of ZC702 FPGA.
 However, the RC4 module only occupies no more than 1\% of the FF resources and approximately 3\% of the LUT resources.
 When implemented in the same construction, two function blocks of the same kind are similar but appear in different locations in different images.
-Since the image-coded representation of bitstream keeps some characteristics of function blocks that can distinguish one kind of function block from another one, the proposed image-coded representation of bitstream is proved effective and applicable for generating a dataset for deep learning.
-The performance of the detector also demonstrates that YOLOv3 learns successfully how to detect the function blocks from the images.
+Since the image transformed from bitstream keeps some characteristics of function blocks that can distinguish one kind of function block from another one, the proposed transformation from bitstream to image is proved effective and applicable for generating a dataset for deep learning.
+It also demonstrates that YOLOv3 learns successfully how to detect the function blocks from the images.